lblod/frontend-lokaal-mandatenbeheer/docs/linter.md

 ### Javascript files

 Javascript files are verified with [ESlint](https://eslint.org/).
 Configuration is written in an `.eslintrc.js` file and files and directories to be ignored are described in `.eslintignore`.
 There is a lot that can be configured in the configuration file.
-Most
+Most settings are left to the defaults or come standard with an ember project.
+The only real updates here should happen to the rules section.

+A few different plugins are used to handle the styling of this specific project.
+By default the recommended configuration of eslint is used, but because this is an ember project, this is extended with an [eslint-ember-plugin](https://github.com/ember-cli/eslint-plugin-ember).
+For test files [eslint-plugin-qunit](https://github.com/platinumazure/eslint-plugin-qunit) is used.
+For specific rules regarding Node.js [eslint-plugin-n](https://github.com/eslint-community/eslint-plugin-n#readme) is configured as well.

+Two extra plugins are used for integrating eslint with prettier. [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) disables all rules in eslint, that might conflicht with prettier settings. [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) is used to run prettier as if it were eslint rules.
+Both these plugins are configured by using `'plugin:prettier/recommended'` in the extends property.

 ### Handlebar files